rafatosta/zapzap/README.md

 ## Translation
 Translations are supported.

 Make sure the file for your language is in the [po](/po) folder.
-If it is, just request a pull request with the updated file, otherwise open an [issue](https://github.com/rafatosta/zapzap/issues) requesting inclusion.
+If it is, just submit a pull request with the updated file, otherwise open an [issue](https://github.com/rafatosta/zapzap/issues) requesting inclusion.

 # Donations
 <p align="center">